Peru opens Machu Picchu for single Japanese tourist | DW | 13.10.2020

 Read more: The world's top 10 must-see landmarks

-Minister of Culture Alejandro Neyra said Takayama had been granted access to tour the site after submitting a special request.
+Minister of Culture Alejandro Neyra said Katayama had been granted access to tour the site after submitting a special request.

 Machu Picchu, which before the pandemic was drawing thousands of tourists a day, was initially scheduled to reopen to the public in July.
 But Neyra said that had been pushed back to November.
 When it does reopen, the site will permit 30% of its normal capacity of 675 people per day.